30 Picturesque Places to Visit in Nepal

 Bhaktapur

-What sets Bhaktapur Durbar Square apart is its well-preserved Newari architecture, which reflects the traditional Newari Culture and craftsmanship of the Newari people.
+What sets Bhaktapur Durbar Square apart is its well-preserved Newari architecture, which reflects the traditional Newari culture and craftsmanship of the Newari people.
 The square is home to numerous palaces, temples, courtyards, and detailed wooden-carved buildings showcasing a blend of pagoda and Shikara-style architecture.

 Bhaktapur city also served as a vibrant hub for traditional art, festivals, and rituals.
-The city celebrates various festivals with great passion, like Bisket Jatra, and Bhaktapur Jatra.
+The city celebrates various festivals with great passion, like Bisket Jatra and Bhaktapur Jatra.
 In addition to cultural and architectural significance, Bhaktapur is a paradise for food enthusiasts, boosting Newari cuisine where visitors can savor authentic Newari dishes like Juju Dhau, Samya Baji, Bara, Kwati, Yomari, Choyala, and many more.

-14. Khumai Danda – Great Machhapuchhre Trail.
+14. Khumai Danda—Great Machhapuchhre Trail.

 Khumai Danda trek

 One of the main reasons to choose Khumai Danda Trek over Mardi Himal Trek is its less-crowded nature, while Mardi Himal Trek has gained lots of popularity in recent years.
-It allows trekkers to immerse themselves in the serenity of mountains and connect with nature without the bustling crowd.
-The trail shares panoramic views of the Annapurna and Dhaulagiri ranges including the iconic Mt.
+It allows trekkers to immerse themselves in the serenity of the mountains and connect with nature without the bustling crowd.
+The trail shares panoramic views of the Annapurna and Dhaulagiri ranges, including the iconic Mt.
 Machhapuchhre (Fishtail).

 Another advantage of the Khumai Danda Trek is the opportunity to explore the authentic culture and lifestyle of local communities.
 The trail takes you to villages inhabited by Gurung and Magar ethnicities, well-known for their welcoming and warm hospitality.
 It offers the opportunity to interact with the locals and gain insight into their rich culture and traditions.

-15. Gorkha Durbar Square – The beginning of Modern Nepal.
+15. Gorkha Durbar Square: The Beginning of Modern Nepal.

 Gorkha Durbar Square is a historical site located on the hilltop of Gorkha Bazaar in the Gorkha district of Nepal.
-It holds significant historical and cultural importance as it serves as the birthplace of Modern Nepal and the starting point of the unification of Nepal under one rule.
+It holds significant historical and cultural importance as it serves as the birthplace of modern Nepal and the starting point of the unification of Nepal under one rule.
 Exploring the palace, temples, and surroundings provides a glimpse into the splendor of the past.

-Gorkha Durbar Square is dominated by the Gorkha Palace (Gorkha Durbar), which was the residence of the Shah Dynasty during the 18th century.
+The Gorkha Palace (Gorkha Durbar), the residence of the Shah Dynasty during the 18th century, dominates Gorkha Durbar Square.
 It is a symbol of power and authority and stands as a testament to the rich history of Nepal.
 Due to its location on the hilltop, it offers a panoramic view of the surrounding Gorkha Bazaar and the skyline of Himalayan ranges like the Mansiri range, the Ganesh Himal range, and the Annapurna range.

 The square is adorned with temples, shrines, and historical monuments, showcasing the architectural perfection of that time.
 The main temple among them is Gorkha Kalika (Gorakh Kali) Temple, dedicated to the goddess Kali, which attracts many devotees from far and wide.
 The square is also a gateway to exploring the natural beauty of the region, with hiking trails leading to scenic viewpoints and other attractions.
-Manaslu Circuit Trek goes almost near Gorkha Durbar to cross the mighty Larkya la Pass (5,160m).
+Manaslu Circuit Trek goes almost near Gorkha Durbar to cross the mighty Larkya la Pass (5,160 m).

-16. Kahpuche Lake – The Glacier Lake
+16. Kahpuche Lake—The Glacier Lake

 Kaphuche Lake boasts stunning natural surroundings.
 The lake’s crystal-clear water reflects the surrounding snow-capped peaks, creating a postcard-perfect scene.
 The region also offers hiking, trekking, and mountaineering, allowing trekkers to begin a thrilling adventure in the Himalayan wonders.
 The area is slowly gaining development in accommodation with basic amenities like bedding, food, toilets, and limited hot water.